 I'm a Title.
 Click to edit me

-We offer you variuos types of tours but you may also decide your destinations and what to visit!!
+We offer you variuos types of tours customized upon your preferences

-Venice is a wonderful and amazing city that needs to be discovered especially by its waters.
-It is particularly romantic to visit the island by a private boat just at disposal for you!
+Venice is a wonderful and amazing city that needs to be discovered especially by its external panoramic waters.
+It is particularly romantic to visit the islands by a private boat just at disposal for you!

-The main islands are: Murano, Burano and Torcello,Malamocco
+The main islands are: Murano, Burano and Torcello.

-Burano:the isle of Burano is famous for the lace working art, (a tradition since the XVI century), its bright multicoloured houses and for the culinary traditions.
+Burano:the island of Burano is famous for the lace working art, (a tradition since the XVI century), its bright multicoloured houses and for the culinary traditions.

-Torcello: Basilica of Santa Maria Assunta, the ancient Torcello cathedral in Venice will reveal all its secrets in the fascinating tour
+Torcello: the first Venice!
+Torcello, with its Basilica of Santa Maria Assunta, is the most ancient part of Venice, wich will reveal all its secrets in the fascinating tour

 Minor Islands :